 Chamber Orchestra and Rostislav Krimer piano, gaining a great success.

-This concert is scheduled in two other appointments in 2014: in Rocca di Mezzo on 20th August, with the Solisti Aquilani.
+This concert is scheduled also in Rocca di Mezzo on 20th August, with the Solisti Aquilani.

 On 28th February 2014, at the Auditorium Ottava Nota in Milan, it took place the world

 première of the Sonata Fantasia op.31 for trumpet and piano, with the duo Giuseppe Alfano